-In 2015, more than 202,000 Rhode Island residents were enrolled in Medicare, according to CMS.
-Approximately 150,800 people had Medicare prescription drug coverage in Rhode Island.
+In 2018, almost 214,000 Rhode Island residents were enrolled in Medicare, according to CMS.
+Approximately 163,000 people had Medicare prescription drug coverage in Rhode Island.

-- 89% of people residing in Rhode Island with Part D prescription coverage have access to a plan with a lower premium than they paid in 2015.
+- 85% of people residing in Rhode Island with Medicare Part D prescription coverage have access to a plan with a lower premium than they paid in 2017.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.

 This information is not a complete description of benefits.
 Contact the plan for more information.
 Limitations, copayments, and restrictions may apply.

 Benefits, premiums and/or copayments/co-insurance may change on January 1 of each year.